These tumors arise from cells in the pancreas that produce vasoactive intestinal peptide.

 Replacement of fluids and electrolytes

-The drug octreotide usually controls diarrhea, but large doses may be needed.
+The medication octreotide usually controls diarrhea, but large doses may be needed.

 Drugs Mentioned In This Article